knative/docs/docs/eventing/configuration/broker-configuration.md

         namespace: knative-eventing
     ```

-### Configuring the default BrokerClass for the cluster
+### Configuring the default broker class for the cluster

-You can configure the `clusterDefault` Broker class so that any Broker created in the cluster that does not have a `BrokerClass` annotation uses this default class.
+You can configure a default broker class for the cluster, so that any broker created in the cluster that does not have a `BrokerClass` annotation uses the default class:

-#### Example

 ```yaml
 apiVersion: v1